 A scavenger hunt ensures you see everything the museum has to offer, and participants can pick up a cool prize in the Shop.

-Poster House hosts a Free Museum Day one Saturday per exhibition, with drop-in programs for families from 11am–1pm.
-The next Free Museum Day is on Saturday November 23, 2019.
+Poster House hosts a Free Community Day one Saturday per month, with drop-in programs for families in the afternoons.
+Please see our Events page for details on our upcoming Community Days.

 Be sure to join our mailing list to be the first to know about special programs for families at Poster House.